February 13th, 2024|

 The cost of kidney injury treatment in hospitals is substantial.
 A report by the Society of Hospital Medicine in 2017 found that acute kidney injury patients’ hospital costs were greater than those with heart attacks and were comparable with patients suffering from pancreatitis or strokes.

 Medical costs incurred by rental trauma are a difficult financial burden at a very distressing time.

-If you sustain injuries in an auto accident you need to gather as much evidence as possible to support your claim for compensation.
+If you were injured in an auto accident, you need to gather as much evidence as possible to support your claim for compensation.
 The information you need includes: